HotCakeX/Harden-Windows-Security/README.md

   - Check out <a href="#Lock-Screen">Lock Screen</a> category for more info about the recovery password.

-  - Also check out <a href="#Miscellaneous-Configurations">Miscellaneous Configurations</a> category for more info about how Bitlocker protects your device and data against an Attacker with skill and lengthy physical access, which is **worst-case scenario**.
   - To have even more security than what the script provides, you can utilize a [Startup key in addition to the other 3 key protectors](https://learn.microsoft.com/en-us/windows/security/information-protection/bitlocker/bitlocker-countermeasures#pre-boot-authentication) (TPM, Startup PIN and Recovery password). with this method, part of the encryption key is stored on a USB flash drive, and a PIN is required to authenticate the user to the TPM.
 This configuration **provides multifactor authentication** so that if the USB key is lost or stolen, it can't be used for access to the drive, because the correct PIN is also required.

 - BitLocker will bring you a real security against the theft of your device if you strictly abide by the following basic rules: